hasanmansur/BuddyTalk/README.md

       - node index.js
 - Open client by entering http://localhost:3000

-Oops!!! thts all..by now you should get form to give your nick :-)
+Oops!!! thts all..by now you should get a form to give your nick :-)

 *** For running multiple socketIO servers you might give the following command:
 - PORT=3000 node index.js